imPdhar/Smart-Traffic-Control-System/README.md

-# Automatic Traffic Control System
+# Smart Traffic Control System

 This was the AI code that was designed for Traffic Management purposes in Rakuten's Rakathon 2.0